I love my wife. She is my partner and best friend but there are times when I don’t like her all that much.

 She shook her head no.

-I protested.
-I argued that the suit had provided decades of loyal service for both me and my father.
+I argued that the suit has provided decades of loyal service for both me and my father.
 I reminded her that he paid a lot of money for it back in 1972 and the investment had yet to be fully recouped.

-It took me a while to realize I had just agreed to go shopping for a suit.
+It took me a while – but eventually I realized all I had done is agree to go shopping for a suit.